HomeAssistantTycoon/PyCozmo-AI/Cube 2 AI Model/README.md

 # Cube 2 AI Model
 This AI model should with some level of accuracy be able to identify the cube 2 that comes with Cozmo.
 I successfully ran it on a Windows 10 with a very crappy GPU, so you shouldn't have much trouble.
-The best.pt files is trained off of the YOLOv8 nano image recognition model.
+The best.pt file is trained off of the YOLOv8 nano image recognition model.
+Once the requirements are installed, the model should run cleanly when used with the python script, however if it does not, please file an issue, and I will fix it as fast as I can.